qharlie/qtc/README.md

 # Is this real though?

-Can we really alter the spatial superposition of two entangled photons to deliberately program their joint probability distributions, recombine them, sort their OAM modes, and read out the resulting matrix transformations?
+Can we really alter the spatial superposition of two entangled photons to deliberately program their joint probability distributions, recombine them, sort their twists, and read out the resulting matrix transformations?

 # Join me and we will find out together!
 ### [Milestone 1](MILESTONE_1.md) <-- currently here